An effective way how to teach your baby/toddler reading is by using flashcards.

 Glenn Doman is the author of "How To Teach Your Baby To Read" which was published as early as 1964.

-According to Maria Montessori, she believes that children at a very young age (earlier than at school age) could be trained to perform at a higher level.
+Maria Montessori believes that children at a very young age (earlier than at school age) could be trained to perform at a higher level.

-Dr Montessori advocates, the approach to learning should be done through all the sensors which are visual, auditory and tactile (touch).
+Maria Montessori advocates, that the approach to learning should be done through all the senses which are visual, auditory and tactile (touch).
 She believes that every child can perform to their fullest potential if the opportunity is given to them.

 How to teach your baby to read?

-Baby learns to read through their sensors, i.e., visual and hearing.
+Baby learns to read through their senses, i.e., visual and hearing.

 So through a combination of flashing words and picture flashcards your child can learn to read.

 You have a complete phonics flash cards (a Complete Montessori Phonics Syllabus) and sight reading / Dolch flash cards program to kick-start your child on the basics of

 There are 2 different schools of thought when it comes to teaching your child to read.